 Eye Contact Anxiety: How I Handle Weirdness with People in Passing

-I thought the more eye contact made with people in passing, the better.
+I always thought the more eye contact made with people in passing, the better.
 And there was something wrong with me for hating it.
 So I pushed through my eye contact anxiety, looking people in the eye when I really didn’t want to.
 Strangers on the street, shoppers in the grocery store, coworkers in the hall.

 It was the friendly thing to do.
 The normal thing to do.
 The right thing to do.